 Implementation (How is our curriculum being delivered?)

 We plan a broad, balanced and ambitious curriculum rooted in the National Curriculum and the new Early Years Curriculum that enables children to develop their knowledge, skills and understanding over a series of lessons.
 We make meaningful connections across the curriculum, enabling children to recognise links across subjects and to develop their understanding of the world in which we live.
-Our school-wide themes allow children to make links and build on prior knowledge, while our subject specific planning helps us to focus on the most important and useful knowledge in each subject and ensure children learn the disciplines and skills associated with that subject.
+Our subject specific planning helps us to focus on the most important and useful knowledge in each subject and ensure children learn the disciplines and skills associated with that subject.

 We recognise the importance of all areas of the curriculum, which are planned for over a 2-year planning cycle due to our mixed aged-classes.
 Each curriculum subject has a long term progression document.
 This sets out the aims and purposes of the subject; the breadth of study for each year group; the ‘Big Ideas’ (threshold concepts) and how these build up to Year 6; the key vocabulary that must be learnt to support those threshold concepts; the milestones to reach on that learning journey; and the activities teachers will use to assess children’s progress towards those milestones.
 These long term plans ensure progression which can be monitored by subject leaders.
 Our Knowledge Organisers, based on the progression documents, ensure each teacher has clarity as to what to cover in each unit of learning.